philamp/jellygrail/README.md

     - underlying files deletion follows rclone RD fork system : Inside folders containing multiple video files, only 1 file will be deleted (TODO: fix this issue to improve other cloud provider support).
 In other words it means that underlying files deletion are sometimes uncomplete in this case.
 - A daily docker restart is still needed so far.
 - RD Torrents that becomes unavailable (despite rclone fork trying to re-download them) are not fully detected by JellyGrail: corresponding virtual files are not displayed and Jellyfin will thus remove them from library but corresponding parent folders will stay (TODO: trying to fix that in a next version)
-- Some interesting Kodi add-ons/repos are available in the ``./Video_Library/actual/kodi/software/`` folder and accessible through WebDAV http protocol in kodi.
 - 3 Jellyfin plugins are pre-installed:
   - ``SubBuzz:``  not enabled on library scan but can be used on induvidual items.
 You can enable it on library scan if you want but beware it will cause additional download requests to Real-Debrid.
   - ``Merge Versions:`` Movies not merged by initial scan can be merged thanks to this Jellyfin plugin.
 Shows episodes are not set to be merged because in this case it causes troubles (like whole season merged into one media item).